 - Interventions, Research Based Teaching/Learning Strategies/Methodologies/Accommodations

 The interventions and strategies will support the students’ learning and access to the curriculum based on the characteristics of the learner with X disability (sections 5-7).

 Universal Design for Learning (UDL) addresses the strategies the general education teacher can use in his/her classroom to support diverse learners.
 These strategies are more ubiquitous or universal and very well may benefit other “typical” students.
 These strategies enable the student to access the learning environment by providing:

 - Provide multiple means of action and expression

 - Provide multiple means of engagement

 The interventions and strategies are more specific to the needs of the student with X disability and include differentiated instruction, specific learning strategies, accommodation and modification.

 Assistive and educational technologies provide physical access (assistive technology) and personalized curriculum (educational technology).

 Section 11 Systems of Support

-These are the collaborative networks, resources, organizations and specialized support professionals involved in providing supports to persons with X disability throughout the persons lifespan.
+These are the collaborative networks, resources, organizations and specialized support professionals involved in providing support to persons with X disability throughout the person’s lifespan.
 You will identify local, state, national and web-based resources for people with disabilities.